 As for sound quality, Roland TD-11K is a better alternative to Alesis DM10 MKII Pro.
 Nonetheless, this does not mean that the MKII set has poor sound quality.
 What I mean is that when comparing the two, Roland is far much better.

-If the price is the issue and you need a cheaper alternative, Roland TD-11K could be a better option.
-You can also consider the Alesis Surge Mesh (full review here).
+If the price is the issue and you need a cheaper alternative, You can consider the Alesis Surge Mesh (full review here).
 This kit is on the same level as the MKII Pro but with a slightly lower price tag.

 Frequently Asked Questions